Is infrared-collinear safe information all you need for jet classification?: Conclusions

 In order to address these questions, we introduced in this work a new family of classifiers, the Jet Flow Networks (JFNs).
 Here, particles inside a jet are first clustered into subjets and their position and momentum are taken as input to a permutation-invariant neural network (deep set).
-The clustering of subjets allows us to control the sensitivity to soft and collinear emissions making the input to the classifier IRC safe.
-As the subjet radius vanishes, we recover the IRC-unsafe Particle Flow Networks (PFNs).
+The clustering of subjets with a certain radius and transverse momentum cut allows us to control the sensitivity to soft and collinear emissions making the input to the classifier IRC safe.
+As the subjet radius (collinear safety) and momentum cut (soft safety) vanish, we recover the IRC-unsafe Particle Flow Networks (PFNs).
 We investigated both inclusive and exclusive subjet clustering, which can lead to important differences depending on the application.
-As representative examples, we considered two classification tasks: quark vs. gluon and QCD vs. $Z$ jet tagging.
-Interestingly, we observed that the JFN performance matches the IRC-unsafe PFN result for finite values of the subjet radius.
+As representative examples, we considered two classification tasks: quark vs. gluon and $Z$ vs. QCD jet tagging.
+Interestingly, we observed that the JFN performance matches the IRC-unsafe PFN result for finite values of the subjet radius and the soft transverse momentum cut.
 This makes JFNs the first classifier based on IRC-safe input without a performance gap to their IRC-unsafe counterpart for several jet classification tasks.
 This observation answered the main question we aimed to address in this work and indeed IRC-safe information is sufficient for the jet classification tasks considered here.
 As the subjet radius is increased, the performance of the JFNs remains unchanged (and in agreement with the PFNs) until physical thresholds are crossed.
-For example, for quark vs. gluon jets this threshold is around 5 GeV, whereas for QCD vs. $Z$ jets it is determined by the kinematics of the hadronic boosted decay products of the $Z$-boson.
+For example, for quark vs. gluon jets this threshold is around 5~GeV, whereas for $Z$ vs. QCD jets it is determined by the kinematics of the hadronic boosted decay products of the $Z$-boson.
+The analogous threshold for the soft momentum cut is ${\cal O}(1~\text{GeV})$.
+This indicates that while the jet classification tasks are IRC safe, nonperturbative physics is generally relevant for jet classification.
 In addition, we found that JFNs may offer a decreased model dependence for certain classification tasks with only a modest tradeoff in performance.
+This was illustrated in section~\ref{sec:generalization} using a toy example and applications may depend on the type of experimental analysis that is carried out.
 This observation may lead to interesting applications of JFNs in collider phenomenology.